kgroveshok/z80-homebrew/DEV-DIARY.md

 Unit testing/debugging

-NOTE: All items are pushed as string at the moment.

 Version 3 of the parser now tokenises the string
 TODO need to save the current pointer of next word in the malloc area TODO dont parse an empty input string